-It has been argued that the financial impact of divestment is small because there are too many willing buyers on the other side of the trade, and that therefore engagement is a better approach to addressing environmental, social and governance (ESG) issues (Broccardo et al., 2022; Heinkel et al., 2001).
-Yet, divestment is the preferred tactic of climate campaigners and many responsible investors (Global Sustainable Investment Alliance, 2020), with go fossil free becoming the fastest-growing divestment movement in history (Howard, 2015).
+It has been argued that the financial impact of divestment is small because there are too many willing buyers on the other side of the trade, and that therefore engagement is a better approach to addressing environmental, social and governance (ESG) issues (Heinkel, Kraus, and Zechner (2001), Broccardo, Hart, and Zingales (2022)).
+Yet, divestment is the preferred tactic of climate campaigners and many responsible investors (Global Sustainable Investment Alliance (2020)), with go fossil free becoming the fastest-growing divestment movement in history (Howard (2015)).
 This paper argues that there is no contradiction between divestment and engagement when divestment pledges contribute to changing social preferences.
 Go fossil free is part of a wider movement that seeks to denounce coal, oil and gas companies.
 Its success is reflected in the net-zero commitments of many countries, regions, cities, and companies.
-Divestment has a much larger impact than is reflected in the reduction in shares held by responsible investors because it increases transition risk for fossil fuel companies and high carbon emitters; its effect goes far beyond the negative price pressure on the stock.
+Divestment has a much larger impact than is reflected in the reduction in shares held by responsible investors because it increases reputation and regulatory risk for fossil fuel companies and high carbon emitters; its effect goes far beyond the negative price pressure on the stock.
 Divestment pledges are statements of disapproval echoed through social media and the press, which is heard by policy makers, customers, employees, and boards.
 Through its impact on social preferences and policy, the divestment movement begets further divestment by rational risk averse investors, even those who have no ethical imperative against coal, oil, gas, carbon emissions and climate change.
 Net-zero commitments from governments have made it riskier to invest in high-carbon emitters, making it rational to decarbonize portfolios.